 Holding Open

-The faceless figure, repeating across this body of work, proposes something about how we might exist now.
 Not the heroic individual of modernity, facing down the void with tragic courage.
-Not the fragmented subject of postmodernity, dissolved into signs and surfaces.
-Not the optimized self of neoliberalism, hustling and performing and converting every moment into value.
-Something else: a figure that remains embodied, present, chromatic, upright—but that withholds the face, that refuses the full conscription of identity into image.
+Not the fragmented subject dissolved entirely into signs and surfaces.
+Not the optimised self of neoliberalism, performing, hustling, and converting every moment into value.
+Something quieter: a figure embodied, chromatic, upright, and withheld.

-The environments change.
+The figure arrives into conditions it did not make.
 The storms gather or clear.
 The trees press in or stand apart.
-The stages wait empty.
+The stage waits.
 The ground remains uncertain.
-And through all of it, the figure continues: not performing survival, not narrating resilience, not collapsing into pathos.
-Just being there, in whatever conditions present themselves.
+And through this, the figure continues — not performing survival, not narrating resilience, not collapsing into pathos.